nwimmer123/readit_rails/README.md

 ### Search Capability ###
 * Users will be able to search the book recommendations by the different fields.
-* Users will see a list of all titles when adding a book and can select the exact one they like.

 ### Site Organization ###
 * Once a ratings system is in place, then the books will be ranked by highest rankings.